damoonsh/4square/README.md

 6. Features + lgbm predictions + xgb predictions
 7. lgbm predictions + xgb predictions

 Code snippet below shows the process.
 First the predictions from different models generated from thresholds are generated.
 Then they are the concatenations that happen between the predictions.
-After the concatenations, these datasets are passed to eval_data function to get the prediction results from the models (xgb and lgbm) trained on
+After the concatenations, these datasets are passed to eval_data function to get the prediction results from the models (xgb and lgbm) trained on each dataset.

 ```python
 # Getting the threshold Predictions